 The step-by-step process of company registration in Vietnam

-#1 Investment license
+#1 Investment registration certificate

 #2 Business registration certificate

 Companies in Vietnam must also get a business registration certificate (BRC).
 The Department of Planning and Investment also issues this certificate.
 The BRC is also known as the Enterprise Registration Certificate (ERC).

 #3 Tax registration and payment of the business license tax

 The business license certificate number is also the company’s tax number.
 All companies must pay taxes through an online system.
 Companies also submit tax declarations and reports through this system.
 To gain access to this system, businesses must get an electronic signature.

 Emerhub can assist in the process to gain access to this system and maintain compliance with tax regulations.

 #4 Capital contribution